 It’s during these discussions that all involved, including patients, can offer their opinions on treatment doses, site visits and providing samples.
 Patients can explain their perceived burdens, which can be addressed to make the trial more patient-friendly.
 Changes implemented by Lilly include making medical packaging easier for patients to open, reducing the number of invasive procedures, and planning overnight hospital or hotel stays for long clinical trial visits for patients who travel long distances.

-Before participating in a clinical trial, patients will have a vague idea some of the factors that could be perceived as burdens, such as absence from work, cost and time of travel, and accommodation for caregivers.
-However, many patients lack knowledge of what to expect, and that’s especially for those who have never have participated in a trial before.
+Before participating in a clinical trial, patients will have a vague idea of some of the factors that could be perceived as burdens, such as absence from work, cost and time of travel and accommodation for caregivers.
+However, many patients lack knowledge of what to expect, and that’s especially true for those who have never participated in a trial before.

-Experts, therefore, need to be preemptively consulted about how to reduce patients’ burdens, says Rosamund Round, director of patient innovation at Parexel.
+Experts, therefore, need to be preemptively consulted about how to reduce patients’ burdens, says Rosamund Round, vice president of patient innovation and decentralized trials at Parexel.
 Nurses are effective sources of information in this regard, especially those experienced at high-performing investigative sites.
 They will be able to answer important questions about the balance between study burdens and standard of care; how protocol can be changed to improve the patient experience; and the best information that can be shared with patients to make them feel more supported and empowered.

 Round explains how a team of nurse specialists convinced trial managers to eliminate several planned patient questionnaires.
 They were too long and the nurses believed the patients would disengage with the material.

 A successful trial requires more than recruiting patients: it requires patient retention.
-But when treatment and study protocol demands too much of patients, they will likely abandon the trial, warns Matthew McCarty, global head of patient engagement at outsourced clinical research provider, ICON.
+But when treatment and study protocol demands too much of patients, they will likely abandon the trial.

 This is particularly so when patients are required to perform tasks outside of their regular routine.
 Virtual trials are an effective means of overcoming some of the challenges.
 For instance, digital recruitment, remote consent and mobile data capture remove the need for study visits.
 Without the need to travel or time lost when on site, patients can more easily fit the study requirements into their daily routines.

-However, even with virtual trials, which McCarty notes may not always be feasible or sufficient, patient care remains of paramount importance.
+However, even with virtual trials, patient care remains of paramount importance.
 A centralized investigator will be required to provide oversight and monitor safety plans.
 They will also be able to guide patients as to when they are better suited to contact their primary care physician (for health concerns) rather than pursue a direct-to-patient contact center (for data collection and study logistics, such as support with wearable devices or reimbursement).